dbradul/caesar_cipher/readme.md

 Demonstrates Python basics with 2 examples.

-To collect letters frequency:
+## To collect letters frequency:
 ```
 python3 demo.py
 ```

-To encrypt using "Caesar cipher":
+## To encrypt using "Caesar cipher":
 ```
 python3 encrypt.py <input> <output> <offset>
 ```
-- 'input': input filename for a file to be encrypted
+- `input`: input filename for a file to be encrypted
-- 'output': output file name fo encrypted file
+- `output`: output file name fo encrypted file
-- 'offset': offset to use for encryption
+- `offset`: offset to use for encryption

 Example:
 ```